 Rinse the whole urad dal and kidney beans and scrub them with your hands; drain the water and repeat this process a few times.

-Start cooking the dal.
-Heat the 1 ½ tablespoons oil in a deep saute pan or Dutch oven over medium-high heat.
-Once hot, add the cinnamon stick, cardamom, cloves, bay leaf, and cumin seeds.
-Cook for 45 to 60 seconds, swirling the pan frequently, until aromatic and sizzling.
+Select the Sauté setting on the Instant Pot.
+Add 1 1/2 tablespoons oil, and once the oil is hot, add the cinnamon stick, cardamom pods, cloves, bay leaf, and cumin seeds.
+Cook for 45 to 60 seconds, stirring frequently, until aromatic and sizzling.

 Add the garlic and ginger, and cook for 1 minute, tossing frequently.
 Add the tomato paste, nutmeg, coriander, red chile powder, 1 1/2 to 2 teaspoons of kosher salt, and pepper to taste.
-Stir frequently for 60 to 90 seconds.
+Stir frequently for about 1 minute.
 Add the tomatoes and their juices, and cook until broken down and softened, 2-3 minutes.

-Pour in the bean liquid/water mixture and scrape up any browned bits to deglaze the pan.
-Add the mashed lentils and beans, and stir well.
+Pour in the water and scrape up any browned bits to deglaze the pan.
+Add the soaked lentils and beans, and stir well.

-Pour in the cashew cream or coconut milk and simmer for another 10 minutes, stirring occasionally to prevent sticking.
+Pour in the cashew cream or coconut milk and select the Sauté setting.
+Bring to a simmer and simmer for 10 minutes, stirring occasionally to prevent sticking.

 Dhungar Method (optional, for smokiness).
+Bring the Instant Pot close to the stove.
 Take a small stainless steel or glass bowl and position it in the middle of the cooked dal.
 If you don't have such a bowl, take a medium onion and cut it in half, around the orbit.
 Hollow out one half.

 Using tongs, take a 1 to 2 inch piece of lump charcoal and hold it directly over an open flame (I use my gas burner).
 Rotate it from time to time and heat for 2 to 3 minutes, until it turns red hot in spots and has a few white markings.
 Note: I don't recommend heating it for more than 3ish minutes, as the smoky flavor can become overpowering.

-Working as quickly as you can, transfer the charcoal to the small bowl and pour ½ teaspoon of neutral flavored oil on top of the charcoal (it will start smoking immediately).
-Cover the pan with the lid and steam for 2 to 3 minutes.
+Working as quickly as you can, transfer the charcoal to the small bowl in the dal and pour ½ teaspoon on top of the charcoal (it will start smoking immediately).
+Cover the Instant Pot with its lid and steam for 2 to 3 minutes.
 Remove the lid and use tongs to remove the small bowl.
 Discard the charcoal.
 Stir the dal again.